Priyanka Rani Joshi

 Priyanka Rani Joshi is a Nepalese beauty pageant titleholder who won Miss Nepal World 2022.
 She represented Nepal in Miss World 2023 where she was placed in the top 40.

 Pageantry

 Miss Nepal 2022

-Joshi won Miss Nepal World 2022 succeeding Namrata Shrestha and received Rs 250,000 cash and a scooter.
+Joshi won Miss Nepal World 2022, succeeding Namrata Shrestha, and received a Rs 250,000 cash prize and a scooter.

 Miss World 2023

 Joshi represented Nepal at Miss World 2023 in India on March 8, 2024.
-She is crowned as the 21st title winner of Miss Nepal World.
-She also became first Miss Nepal to advance in the sport challenge, reaching the top 32.
+She was crowned as the 21st winner of the Miss Nepal World title.
+She also became the first Miss Nepal to advance in the sport challenge, reaching the top 32.
 She was selected from the top eight from the Asia and Oceania group.
 Joshi reached the top 25 of the head to head challenge, but did not reach the top five.